 The exact location of these works will be confirmed following geotechnical investigations and upon award of the works tender, when the design will be finalised.

-South East Water's Board has recently approved Stage 1 and construction is due to commence towards the end of 2021.
+South East Water's Board has approved Stage 1 and construction is due to commence in late September 2022.

 We’re looking to install new gravity sewer and rising mains running from City Road to connect into Stage 1, and to add a pump station on Market Street (towards the end of Tope Street).
 While we have a preliminary route in mind, the final route will be determined once the project goes to tender and a final design prepared.